Skip to content

 Recommended by: Skye, Skye Travels

-Brighton has two great shopping areas – The Lanes and North Laine.
-The former is the fancy shop district with high-end restaurants, jewellery shops and unique boutiques, the latter is a bohemian collection of hip cafes, independent shops and vintage stores.
+Beyond the beach, the city is known for its fantastic shopping, rich nightlife, and strong independent scene.
+The Laines is a fancy shopping district with high-end restaurants, jewellery shops and unique boutiques, while North Laine is a bohemian collection of hip cafes, independent shops and vintage stores.

 Recommended by: Shobha, Just Go Places

-Eastbourne is a charming Victorian seaside town which is the gateway to the South Downs National Park.
-This national park is the youngest of the UK national parks and covers three counties in the south of England.
-The South Downs National Park extends from Eastbourne to Winchester.
+Eastbourne is a charming Victorian seaside town – and the gateway to the South Downs National Park.
+This national park is the UK’s newest, covering three counties in the south of England.

 20. Rye and Camber Sands